What We’re Reading

 If you're planning to order books in the future, please consider starting at our affiliate page below:

 As long as you see the Hammerstone logo in the upper left corner a portion of each book in your purchase will support Hammerstone.
 Your order(s) will help fund our programs.
-So take a look at our recommendations below… more to come soon!
+So take a look at our recommendations below… more to come soon.

 every tool’s a hammer